pehu71/prerender-bot-monitor/README.md

 prerender-bot-monitor
 =======================
-Simple prerender plugin for writing access logs based on [prerender-access-log](https://github.com/unDemian/prerender-access-log)
+Simple prerender plugin for writing access logs based on [prerender-access-log](https://github.com/unDemian/prerender-access-log) originally published by Andrei Demian.

 ## So what's the difference?